wjschne/ggnormalviolin/README.md

-The defaults for highlighting is accomplished by selecting a subset of the whole distribution, setting `tail_fill` to black, and then making the making the black fill transparent by setting `tail_alpha` = 0.4.
+The defaults for highlighting is accomplished by selecting a subset of the whole distribution, setting `tail_fill` to black, and then making the black fill transparent by setting `tail_alpha` = 0.4.
 Setting these values to other colors and levels of transparency can dramatically change the look of the plot.

 ``` r
 p + geom_normalviolin(